DigitalPublishingToolkit/TOD50/md/06TruckPatriots.md

-On the internet, a curious memetic phenomenon involving a Bolsonarist 'Patriot' marked the history of the Brazilian internet: the 'Truck Patriot' meme (in Portuguese, 'O Patriota do Caminhão*'*).
-We refer to this event as a *memetivistic turn* -- or activism through memes -- in Brazilian internet culture and in the Brazilian political landscape.
+On the internet, a curious memetic phenomenon involving a Bolsonarist 'Patriot' marked the history of the Brazilian internet: the 'Truck Patriot' meme (in Portuguese, 'O Patriota do Caminhão').
+We refer to this event as a *memetivistic turn* —  or activism through memes —  in Brazilian internet culture and in the Brazilian political landscape.
 This phenomenon helped wrest media dominance from the Bolsonarists in the unstable period that followed but also widened the abyss between